 5. Advisor to Spirit of America an organization dedicated to directly supporting the safety and success of deployed US troops and diplomats.

-7. Advisor for the Semper Fi Fund is a non-profit 501 organization that provides a variety of programs to assist wounded veterans in all branches of the United States Armed Forces.
+7. Advisor for the Semper Fi Fund, a non-profit 501 organization that provides a variety of programs to assist wounded veterans in all branches of the United States Armed Forces.

 8. Advisor to Guardian Angels Inc. a nationally recognized nonprofit organization that specializes in training and pairing service dogs.